johanndiep/semester-thesis/README.md

 ## Installation

 This installation was tested for Ubuntu 16.04 LTS.
-For other operating sys- tems, changes or additional packages might be required.
+For other operating systems, changes or additional packages might be required.
 The following packages were used:

 * [Python 3.6.5](https://www.python.org/downloads/source/)